-- What personal data do the English Bridge Union (EBU) and English Bridge Education and Development (EBED) collect, and what is it used for?
+- What personal data does the English Bridge Union (EBU) collect, and what is it used for?

 - Who is your data shared with?

 - Where does this data come from?

 - Who is responsible for ensuring compliance with the relevant laws and regulations?